Mississippi State vs. Kentucky NCAA Football Odds, Plays and Insights | October 30, 2021

 Kentucky Stats and Trends

-- The Wildcats have been underdogs by 1 point or more two times this season and have covered the spread every time.
+- Kentucky has played seven games, with six wins against the spread.

-- Kentucky's games this season have hit the over three times in seven opportunities (42.9%).
+- The Wildcats have always covered the spread this season when underdogs by 1.5 points or more.

-- The Wildcats average 28.4 points per game, comparable to the 25.7 the Bulldogs allow.
+- Kentucky's games this year have gone over the point total three times in seven opportunities (42.9%).

-- Kentucky is 3-1 against the spread and 4-0 overall when the team puts up more than 25.7 points.
+- Kentucky is 3-1 against the spread and 4-0 overall in games when it puts up more than 25.7 points.

 - The Wildcats have turned the ball over three more times (12 total) than the Bulldogs have forced a turnover (9) this season.